Composition (combinatorics)

-In mathematics, a composition of an integer n is a way of writing n as the sum of a sequence of (strictly) positive integers.
-Two sequences that differ in the order of their terms define different compositions of their sum, while they are considered to define the same partition of that number.
+In mathematics, a composition of an integer n is a way of writing n as the sum of a sequence of positive integers.
+Two sequences that differ in the order of their terms define different compositions of their sum, while they are considered to define the same integer partition of that number.
 Every integer has finitely many distinct compositions.
 Negative numbers do not have any compositions, but 0 has one composition, the empty sequence.
 Each positive integer n has 2n−1 distinct compositions.

 A weak composition of an integer n is similar to a composition of n, but allowing terms of the sequence to be zero: it is a way of writing n as the sum of a sequence of non-negative integers.
 As a consequence every positive integer admits infinitely many weak compositions (if their length is not bounded).
 Adding a number of terms 0 to the end of a weak composition is usually not considered to define a different weak composition; in other words, weak compositions are assumed to be implicitly extended indefinitely by terms 0.